jedmitten/humble_catalog/README.md

 ```

 ## Contributing
+Adding publishers to the [publishers.json](./publishers.json) file would be very helpful.
+Please maintain formatting in that file.

 1. Fork this repository to your own org
 1. Make changes to your own repository
 1. Make a pull request to this repository to have your changes reviewed and merged